Components of LPO

 Knowing your audience doesn’t merely involve knowing the basic demographics such as age and gender, you need to dig deeper.
 Find out their problems, their motivations to buy and the reasons why your offer is the best to solve their problems.

-Only when you find out the answers to these questions will you be able to create detailed buyer personas and craft landing pages that your particular buyer persona responds positively to.
+Only when you find out the answers to these questions will you be able to create detailed buyer personas and craft post-click landing pages that your particular buyer persona responds positively to.

-The more insights you have about your audience the better your chances of creating landing pages that are meaningful for them.
-Use tools such as Facebook’s Audience Insights and Quantcast to know your audience better and create relevant landing pages for them.
+The more insights you have about your audience the better your chances of creating post-click landing pages that are meaningful for them.
+Use tools such as Facebook’s Audience Insights and Quantcast to know your audience better and create relevant post-click landing pages for them.

-Once you’ve gathered all the information you can about your audience it’s time to create your landing page, and we recommend you start with an MVP (minimum viable page).
+Once you’ve gathered all the information you can about your audience it’s time to create your post-click landing page, and we recommend you start with an MVP (minimum viable page).

 What is a Minimum Viable Page?

 A minimum viable page is the least you need to start converting leads into customers.
-It’s the page that starts your relationship with your customer, it helps you create, iterate and perfect your promotion channels, your brand language and product positioning.
+It’s the page that starts your relationship with your customer, it helps you create, iterate and perfect your promotion channels, your brand language, and product positioning.

 1. Simple Message Match: At this level you create the most basic page, the copy on the page can be compared to an elevator pitch you might give about your offer to someone who you’ve just met.
 This is the starting point, the information you get from this page should be used to better your page for the next level.

-2. Deep Message Match: With deep message matching you create a page that understands your user’s lifecycle, and is relevant to them where they currently stand in that lifecycle.
+2. Deep Message Match: With deep message matching you create a page that understands your user’s lifecycle and is relevant to them where they currently stand in that lifecycle.

 3. Experience Match: By now you should have enough data to create a page that your audience will respond well to.
 An experience match MVP has page elements that reflect your visitor’s specific experience and so are well equipped at converting your visitors into leads.

-Components of Landing Page Optimization
+Components of post-click landing page Optimization

-Navigation links that take visitors off your landing page serve as distractions for your visitor.
-They dilute your conversion goal by giving visitors a chance to exit the page and forget about the offer that the landing page was promoting.
-An optimized landing page doesn’t have navigation links, even a hyperlinked logo shouldn’t be welcome on your page.
+Navigation links that take visitors off your post-click landing page serve as distractions for your visitor.
+They dilute your conversion goal by giving visitors a chance to exit the page and forget about the offer that the post-click landing page was promoting.
+An optimized post-click landing page doesn’t have navigation links, even a hyperlinked logo shouldn’t be welcome on your page.

 Primary and secondary headline

-Use images to showcase product features – give a sneak peek of your desktop to the visitors with the help of an image.
+Use images to showcase product features – give a sneak peek of your dashboard to the visitors with the help of an image.
 Gifs can also be used to showcase products, the same is true for video.

 Lead Capture Form

-The purpose of the lead capture form is to collect information about leads on landing pages, such as the email address, contact number, name of business etc. The length of your form depends on where your offer lies in the marketing funnel.
+The purpose of the lead capture form is to collect information about leads on post-click landing pages, such as the email address, contact number, brand name etc. The length of your form depends on where your offer lies in the marketing funnel.
 As a rule, the higher up you are in the marketing funnel the shorter the form should be and as you progress down the funnel the form should be longer as at that point visitors already know about you and so aren’t hesitant to share their information with you.

 1. Customer testimonials: The testimonials show your future visitors that your brand has the capacity to do what you promise to do, as they get to hear about your product directly from your customers.